andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 ## Risks / Blockers

-* Some members of the dev team are on vacation, so some details on the quick start may need to wait.
+* Two members of the dev team are on vacation, so some details on the quick start may need to wait.

 ## Next Steps